Glenn Kessler (journalist): Washington Post Fact Checker

-During the 2016 presidential campaign, the comic strip Doonesbury highlighted the vast disparity in Pinocchios given to Donald Trump versus Clinton.
+During the 2016 United States presidential election campaign, the comic strip Doonesbury highlighted the vast disparity in Pinocchios given to Donald Trump versus Clinton.
 Kessler also appeared in a segment of The Daily Show about fact-checking Trump.
-"In terms of fact checking, Hillary Clinton is like playing chess with a real pro," he told Jordan Klepper.
+"In terms of fact checking, Hillary Clinton is like playing chess with a real pro", he told Jordan Klepper.
 "Fact-checking Donald Trump is like playing checkers, with somebody who's not very good at it.
 It's pretty boring.
 His facts are so easily disproved there's no joy in hunt."